 IRA Conversion Fact Sheet

-We highlight the best and worst candidates for this maneuver and detail how it works.
+The best and worst candidates for this maneuver, and details on how it works.

-The opportunity to take tax-free withdrawals on IRA investments and avoid required minimum distributions certainly holds appeal, but converting traditional IRA assets to Roth isn't for everyone.
+Investors of all income levels are now able to convert their traditional IRA assets to Roth IRAs as of the beginning of this year.
+The opportunity to take tax-free withdrawals on IRA investments certainly holds appeal, but a conversion isn't for everyone.
 Investors should check with a tax specialist to ensure that they've considered the ramifications--including the potential tax liability--before converting.

 Here are some common questions related to IRA conversions, along with the answers.